 * * * *

-On November 28, 2016, the provincial government announced a new "BC Parks Future Strategy" which, amongst many other things, included the creation of a BC Parks specialty license plate.
+Fast forward four months to November 28, 2016, and Premier Christy Clark announces a new "BC Parks Future Strategy" which, amongst many other things (such as the creation of 1,900 new campsites), included the creation of a BC Parks specialty license plate!

 If you go out in the woods today ...